elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The subarray() method returns a new TypedArray on the same ArrayBuffer store and with the same element types as for this TypedArray object.
-The begin offset is inclusive and the end offset is exclusive.
-This methods allow us to copy typed arrays, mix them, create new arrays from existing ones, and so on.
+The “begin offset” is inclusive, and the end offset is exclusive.
+We may use these methods to duplicate typed arrays, mix them, construct new arrays from existing ones, and execute other actions on them.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />